microeinhundert/radonis/README.md

 - Renders React views directly from AdonisJS routes and controllers.
 - Partially hydrates only the components that require interactivity on the client (Islands Architecture).
 - Includes pre-made hooks for working with AdonisJS inside your React views, both on client and server.
-- Ships with a compiler powered by [esbuild](https://esbuild.github.io/), no Webpack Encore required.
+- Compiles client-side components with [esbuild](https://esbuild.github.io/).

 ## Documentation